 Eligibility.
 All faculty are eligible to participate.
 It is possible to participate more than once, but not in the same semester and not with the same set of colleagues.
 Preference will be given to pre-tenure faculty and to those who have never before participated in the roundtable program.

 Application Procedure.
-Self-formed groups of four faculty colleagues should submit their names, a list of the work each group member will be sharing, and a short, one-paragraph description of the rationale for the group composition to the Dean of the Faculty.
+Self-formed groups of four faculty colleagues should submit their names, a list of the work each group member will be sharing, and a short, one-paragraph description of the rationale for the group composition to the Associate Dean of the Faculty.

 Guidelines.
 Groups of four can be formed within or between departments, programs, or divisions.
 The groups can also be formed within or between faculty ranks.
 We do not expect groups to form around shared expertise or research areas; however, the constitution of each group should be conducive to informed dialogue.

 Reporting.
-Each group is asked to submit a short report describing the process and schedule of their lunches and exchanges, and reflecting on the value of the experience.
-These reports should be submitted to the Dean of the Faculty within one month of the end of the semester.
+Each group is asked to submit a short report describing the process and schedule of their lunches and exchanges, and reflecting on the value of the experience including the advancement of works in progress.
+These reports should be submitted to the Associate Dean of the Faculty within one month of the end of the semester.

 Note.
 The Oakley Center also sponsors faculty research groups, the distinction being that the Oakley groups focus on a seminar topic of common interest, not necessarily linked to the advancement of individual scholarship or creative work.
 In addition to stipends for 8-10 participants, the Oakley program can also provide supplemental funds for invited speakers or other seminar related activities.
 Click here to read more about the Oakley program.